Bert-Proesmans/medici/README.md

 > Reference: [src/automaton/config.rs]

 The macro `build_automaton` builds everything for you, if all necessary information is provided.
-The traits you normally use are exported by the `medici_traits` crate, so make sure you import it's prelude!
 The intention is to create your simulator configuration in a seperate file, exporting important pieces to your other code.
+The traits you normally use are exported by the `medici_traits` crate, so make sure you import its prelude!

 ```rust
 #![feature(proc_macro)]